Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 The default values are **All** for **Senders** and **All** for **Recipients**, but you can use those fields to filter the results:

-- **Senders**: Click in this box and start typing to enter or select one more senders from your organization.
+- **Senders**: Click in this box and start typing to enter or select one or more senders from your organization.

 - **Recipients**: Click in this box and start typing to enter or select one more recipient in your organization.